 CustomerThink partnered with Forrester Research in 2013 in a study of CRM project risk.
 The top three problem areas were business processes (44%), people (42%) and strategy/deployment (40%).
 Technology as 4th at 35%, which is still significant.

 I agree that technology is getting easier to implement and use, in part due to the shift to cloud-based solutions.
-Human factors are more difficult because people and organizations tend to develop “ruts” in their behaviors.
+Human factors are more difficult because people and organizations tend to develop “ruts” in their behaviours.
 These habits are hard to break, even when new tools are implemented.

 CRM can help with great customer service but simply buying software won't make your company customer centric.
 What are some non-tech tips you can share that help companies become fore customer focused?